DrewCarlson/ktpack/README.md

 - Multiple binary application outputs and library modules
 - Write tests and benchmarks inside or next to main source files
-- Automatic Kotlin, JVM, and JS toolchain management
+- Automatic Kotlin, JDK, and Nodejs toolchain management
 - Consume Maven dependencies or [npm](https://www.npmjs.com/) dependencies
 - Publishing to libraries to Maven and applications to Github